suryatejadev/jekyll-now/_posts/2018-4-20-Homepage.md

 I spent the summer of 2018 in the X-Ray division of GE Healthcare as a machine learning intern.
 Here, I worked on several computer vision applications in X-Ray under [Gireesha Rao](https://www.linkedin.com/in/gireesha-rao-05831a2).

-I will be graduating in May 2019, and I am looking for full time opportunities.
-You can reach me at [suryatejadev@cs.umass.edu](mailto:suryatejadev@cs.umass.edu).

 To know more about my academics, check out the [Resume](https://suryatejadev.github.io/resume/) page.

 Some of my recent projects are described in the [Projects](https://suryatejadev.github.io/projects/) page.